Swallowing Management of Individuals with Tracheostomy

 Coughing is a complex respiratory and laryngeal pattern that begins with inspiration to expand the lung volumes, followed by closure of the false and true vocal folds.
 Pressure builds under the vocal folds and a rapid force of air is expelled to open the vocal folds and expel material from the airway.
 It is an important protective mechanism for aspiration.

 When the cuff is inflated, secretions generated from a cough are directed out of the tracheostomy tube.
-There is no airflow or pressure to generate an effective cough to mobilize secretions through the upper airway, and therefore rely on oral and tracheal suctioning for removal of secretions.
+There is no airflow or pressure to generate an effective cough to mobilize secretions through the upper airway, and therefore must rely on oral and tracheal suctioning for removal of secretions.
 This results in an increased risk of atelectasis, infection, pneumonia and subsequent rehospitalization or prolonged length of stay.
 Patients with inflated cuffs are at high silent aspiration risk, with reduced ability to generate an effective cough reflex when material enters the airway.

 Once the cuff is deflated, some airflow is able to escape around the tracheostomy tube and through the upper airway to clear some secretions or other material in the airway.
 After the cuff is deflated, occluding the tracheostomy tube to re-establish a closed respiratory system allows for all exhaled airflow to travel around the tube, through the vocal folds and upper airway.
 Occlusion of the tube creates subglottic air pressure, necessary for an effective cough, and can be achieved through finger occlusion, Passy-Muir Valve, or capping.